 IVF Egg Collection

 Adding to the stress, I had received a call from a nurse earlier in the cycle letting me know my specialist would be on leave.
 A male doctor would be performing the collection instead.
 Honestly, I was frustrated — I would have preferred my own specialist, and I’ve always felt more comfortable with female doctors.
-But after all the time and money I’d invested, I couldn’t delay the process.
+But after all the time and money already invested, it wasn’t an option to delay the process.

 When I arrived at the hospital, I had to pay $2,123 for the stay.
 Thankfully, my superannuation covered it.
-If you’re not planning to use super, health insurance is something to consider, especially if you don’t have savings.
-It can help with costs and, if you want to give birth in a private hospital, having coverage is essential.
-I upgraded to BUPA Gold Comprehensive Hospital cover ($144.70 per fortnight), which will cover most costs related to childbirth and allow me to add my baby to the policy later.
+If you’re not planning to use super, health insurance is something to consider.
+It can help cover some of the costs.
+Also, a side note, if you want to give birth in a private hospital, having coverage is a good idea.
+I upgraded to BUPA Gold Comprehensive Hospital cover ($144.70 per fortnight), which will cover most costs related to childbirth.
 If you prefer public hospitals, the costs are usually minimal, but make sure you check what’s covered.
 You can find some information on this by visiting Pregnancy, Birth and Baby.

 After paying, I didn’t wait long before being called into another room.
-I changed into a gown and answered a few questions with a nurse before being wheeled into the theatre.
-While waiting to meet the doctor, I chatted with a lovely nurse who shared that she was having her own embryo transfer that day.
-She was nervous because her last attempt hadn’t worked.
-We wished each other luck — it felt nice to connect with someone on the same path in that moment.
+I changed into a gown and answered a few questions with a nurse before being wheeled into the pre-theatre room.
+While waiting for the doctor, I chatted with a lovely nurse who shared that she was having her own embryo transfer that day.
+She was nervous — her last transfer hadn’t been successful.
+We wished each other luck.
+It felt really nice to connect with someone on the same path in that moment.

-When I woke up in recovery, I could have sworn a nurse told me they had collected eight eggs.
-That’s what I repeated to my family when they asked.
+After the procedure, when I woke up in recovery, I was still groggy but fairly sure I heard a nurse say they’d collected eight eggs.
+That was the number I went on to repeat to a few family members later that day.
 I stayed in recovery for about 45 minutes, nibbling cheese and crackers (a surprisingly perfect post-op snack), before heading home.

 Later that day, the lab called.
 It turned out they had retrieved fifteen eggs, and eleven were mature enough to fertilise.
 Where I got eight from, I’ll never know — maybe groggy hallucinations!
 Either way, I was thrilled.